 The plan was prepared using public input along the way.
-At this time, the committee is interested to learn from you any errors and omissions, red flags, questions, and/or points you agree or disagree with, so it can consider final he 2013 Comprehensive Plan for Falmouth seeks to enhance and grow community.
-Its recommended actions are intended to help guide the Town's leaders in making decisions over the next decade that strive to accomplish that goal.
+At this time, the committee is interested to learn from you any errors and omissions, red flags, questions, and/or points you agree or disagree with, so it can consider final edits to the draft plan.

-Your input is important and will make the plan an even more useful document
+Your input is important and will make the plan an even more useful document for Falmouth.
+Thank you for your time and interest!